-This article by Virgie Tovar originally appeared on SHESAID and has been republished with permission.
+This article originally appeared on SHESAID and has been republished with permission.

 I used to spend a lot of time wondering if people were polite to my face and rude behind my back, probably because I’ve caught people doing that before.

-There’s a lot more information out there now about what it’s like to be a fat person and the things you should and shouldn’t say, but I often find that my everyday experiences and my awareness of the things folks do and say around me come as a surprise to those who don’t have to think about it all the time.
+There’s a lot more information out there now about what it’s like to be a fat person and the things you should and shouldn’t say.
+But I often find that my everyday experiences and awareness of the things folks do and say around me come as a surprise to those who don’t have to think about it all the time.

-Even my fellow body-positive folks can’t know all of it from life experience alone, and unless they’re fat they really can’t be expected to.
-Here’s what I wish everyone knew…
+Even my fellow body-positive folks can’t know all of it from life experience alone.
+Unless they’re fat, they really can’t be expected to.
+Here’s what I wish everyone knew.

 First of all, food affects all of our bodies in really different ways — and it’s supposed to.
 We all come from different genetic backgrounds, and some of those involved knowing there were going to be lean times, or cold times, or some other reason for us to need to pack on the fat in certain areas.
 And we (hopefully) all know that there are any number of hormone-related complications that can make losing weight by simply cutting down calories sob-worthy, even if you “really want to work for it”.